 Can I File For Bankruptcy Separately From My Spouse?

 Married individuals have the option of either filing a bankruptcy case together or filing an individual case.
 So what option is best?
-There are times when it makes more sense to file together with your spouse, or to file separately.
+There are times when it makes more sense for one spouse to file together the other, or to file separately.
 However, the waters get murkier if you are in the process of a separation.

 Can I Possibly Be Tied To My Ex-Spouse’s Bankruptcy?

 Spouses can be indirectly connected when just one spouse files for bankruptcy.
 Even when one spouse files for bankruptcy, both spouses’ income has to be disclosed in the bankruptcy financial forms.
 The means test and other financial disclosures in bankruptcy are based on household income and not just the filer’s income.
 The second connection between a filing spouse and a non-filing spouse is that if both spouses are responsible for a given debt, then just because one spouse has filed for bankruptcy does not excuse the non-filing spouse from the obligation.
-However, in spite of these connections, the non-filing spouse should not be impacted on their credit report or their individual obligations.
+However, in spite of these connections, the non-filing spouse should not be impacted on their credit report or their individual obligations, as each spouse’s financial body remains distinct.

 Are There Benefits To Filing For Divorce Before Filing For Bankruptcy And Vice Versa?